Distal Muscular Dystrophy

 How is distal muscular dystrophy diagnosed?

-Your doctor will start by taking your health history, asking about your recent symptoms, past health conditions, and your family health history.
-The doctor will give you a physical exam and test your muscle strength.
+Your healthcare provider will start by taking your health history, asking about your recent symptoms, past health conditions, and your family health history.
+Your provider will give you a physical exam and test your muscle strength.
 You may need other tests.
 These include:

-You may first see your primary doctor but then be referred to a neurologist.
+You may first see your main healthcare provider but then be referred to a neurologist.
 Some neurologists have special training to treat nerve and muscle diseases.
-Your doctor also may refer you to a clinic that specializes in managing DD.
+Your healthcare provider also may refer you to a clinic that specializes in managing DD.

 How is distal muscular dystrophy treated?